jina-ai/langchain-serve/lcserve/apps/slackbot/README.md

 ### Step 2: Create the app manifest

-Slack apps can be created from scratch or from a manifest.
+Slack apps can be created from scratch or, from a manifest.
 We have a command to generate the manifest for you.

 ```bash
 lcserve util slack-app-manifest --name <custom-name>